UGA Extension Office

 The mission of the Georgia MGEV Program is to assist UGA Extension in providing consumer horticulture information and services to Georgia communities.

-Master Gardeners are volunteer educators who share the art and science of horticulture to foster healthy, greener communities.
-MGEVs are representatives of UGA Extension and are crucial to the work we do in Chatham County.
-MGEVs can serve in a variety of ways:
+Master Gardeners are trained volunteers with unique skills and abilities, who share a love of plants, gardens, and an enthusiasm for learning.
+Master Gardeners teach community members how to use plants and gardening to improve the environment, personal health, and quality of life.
+Master Gardeners are representatives of UGA Extension and are crucial to the work we do in Chatham County.
+Chatham Master Gardeners serve in a variety of ways:

 Volunteers benefit from the training, networking with other garden enthusiasts, and the opportunity to serve their communities.
 Master Gardeners say the friendships they make and experiences they have while volunteering together are among the most rewarding aspects of the program.